 The badger likes to eat small snakes, but is immune to viper venom and if they do find a bee hive - they like honey - they can be stung many times over by a swarm of bees and feel little.

 Badgers are fastiduously clean animals.
 They build toilets.
-The badger doesn't like a dirty home and digs small holes near to the entrance of its burrow, in which the family excrement.
+They don't like a dirty home and dig small holes near to the entrance of its burrow, in which the family excrement.